quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Operations on Streams {#stream-operations}

-This document does not define an API for QUIC, but instead defines a set of functions on streams that application protocols can rely upon.
+This document does not define an API for QUIC; it instead defines a set of functions on streams that application protocols can rely upon.
 An application protocol can assume that a QUIC implementation provides an interface that includes the operations described in this section.
 An implementation designed